“People with their minds set on You, You keep completely whole..steady on their feet, because they keep at it and don’t quit.

 Depend on God and keep at it because in the Lord God you have a sure thing.
 Those who lived high and mighty, He knocked off their horse.”
 Isaiah 26:1-3 MSG

 What is your mind set on?
 What is your focus?
-Remember, you become what you focus on.
+Remember, you become like that which you focus on.

 Isaiah tells us that if we have our minds set…fixed…on God, He will make us completely whole.
 Nothing missing in our lives.
 Nothing wanting.
 Completely satisfied.
 Satiated with Him.